Affiliate email marketing: How to launch a successful campaign

 How to write an engaging introduction

-Instead of starting with a generic phrase like “Hope you’re doing well!”, try addressing a problem or frustration they might relate to.
+Instead of starting with a generic phrase like “Hope you’re doing well!”, directly address a problem or frustration they relate to.

 For example: “Hey [Name], I know how tiring it can be to spend hours in the kitchen after a long day.”

 Avoid jumping straight into a sales pitch.
-Acknowledge your reader’s experience first before promoting your affiliate products.
+Instead, acknowledge your reader’s experience before promoting your affiliate products.

 How to write a clear and benefit-driven message